KarthikeyaKaushik/KarthikeyaKaushik.github.io/index.md

 on Computational Social Science.
 Here, along with Pantelis P. Analytis, Bahador Bahrami, Ophelia Deroy and Stefan Herzog, I investigate social networks in matters of taste.
 Specifically, we look at the role played by critics and amateurs in recommender systems.
-I really enjoy visualising networks and will put up links to ongoing work shortly.
+[Here](pages/social_network.md) is a short description.

 In my spare time, I enjoy reading non fiction works on philosophy, neuroscience, psychology, and am currently getting into anarchist philosophy.